Helpful information to address your concerns when considering proposing or eloping on the Isle of Skye.

 Many couples will bring a change of footwear to their chosen ceremony-spot.
 Some couples have even safely carried their wedding outfits to the location and changed discreetly on site!

-The Euphoria Team uses Canon full-frame, digital cameras and a selection of L lenses, an Olympus mirrorless camera, auxiliary lighting and ice lights designed by Euphoria's mentor, Australian Master Photographer, Jerry Ghionis plus back-up gear.
+This is truly an infrequently asked question!!!!
+However, Euphoria uses Canon full-frame, digital cameras and a selection of L lenses, Olympus mirrorless cameras and lenses, auxiliary lighting and Ice lights designed by Euphoria's mentor, Australian Master Photographer, Jerry Ghionis plus back-up gear.

 The Canon cameras are perfect for shooting in dark castle interiors as well as bright Scottish landscapes.
-The Olympus has quirky, in-camera filters which add a unique flavour for some original, stylised images, usually after the main shoot.
+The Olympus ones are weather-sealed plus they have quirky, in-camera filters which add a unique flavour for some original, stylised images, usually after the main shoot.

 For aerial work, Sean uses DJI drones.